-Visiting the Isle of Skye in Winter - All You Need to Know
+Visiting the Isle of Skye in Winter

 The Isle of Skye is a large island off the west coast of Scotland connected to the mainland by a bridge and ferry.
 This stunning Scottish island is well known for its small picturesque fishing villages and dramatic, rugged coastline.
 If you are visiting the Isle of Skye in winter, you have the opportunity for some of the world’s most fantastic, moody scenery, with low clouds and dark horizons.